-GeForce Now Beta Hits iOS via Safari
+GeForce Now, Google Stadia Coming to iOS via Safari, xCloud to Follow

 GeForce Now on Safari actually isn’t the first time Nvidia’s brought it’s cloud gaming solution to browsers, either.
 The service is also currently available on Chrome, though only if you’re using a Chromebook.

-None of this is ideal, nor is hardware really the issue here so much as App Stores rules..
+None of this is ideal, nor is hardware really the issue here so much as App Store rules.
 But with Nvidia saying that 10% of its user base currently plays on Chromebook, maybe it’s a sign that we can expect services like this to expand to even more devices and distribution methods in the near future.